HDMI to DVI Cable: Ultimate Guide to Bridging

 The Elephant in the Room: HDMI vs. DVI and the Audio Question

 While they share a digital video heritage, HDMI and DVI are not identical.
-The single most important difference to understand is how they handle audio.
+The most significant difference to understand is how they handle audio.

 Video: A Perfect Match